LASIK surgery: Is it right for you?

 - Laser-assisted subepithelial keratectomy (LASEK).
 LASEK is similar to LASIK surgery, but the flap is created by using a special cutting device (microkeratome) and exposing the cornea to ethanol.
 The procedure allows the surgeon to remove less of the cornea, making it a good option for people who have thin corneas.
 For people at greater risk of eye injuries, LASEK does not have any significant advantages over LASIK.

-Implantable lenses.
-Corrective lenses can be surgically inserted in the eye to improve vision.
+Intraocular lenses.
+Corrective lenses can be surgically inserted in the eye (intraocular lenses) to improve vision.
 This is routinely done as part of cataract surgery (in which the old, cloudy natural lens is removed).
 It may also be an alternative to LASIK for older adults who may need cataract surgery in the future.

-Younger people with high degrees of nearsightedness that cannot be satisfactorily treated with corrective lenses may also be offered implantable lenses.
-But this is not a routine option for most people.
+Younger people with high degrees of nearsightedness that cannot be satisfactorily treated with corrective lenses also may be offered intraocular lenses.
+But these are not a routine option for most people.

 - Bioptics.
-Bioptics combines one or more techniques, such as implantable lenses and LASIK, to treat nearsightedness or farsightedness.
-Again, this is not an option for most people seeking refractive eye surgery.
+Bioptics combines one or more techniques, such as intraocular lenses and LASIK, to treat nearsightedness or farsightedness.

 During LASIK eye surgery, an eye surgeon creates a flap in the cornea (A) — the transparent, dome-shaped surface of the eye that accounts for a large part of the eye's bending or refracting power.
 Then the surgeon uses a laser (B) to reshape the cornea, which corrects the refraction problems in the eye (C).